SongClass/SimTCP/README.md

 link, just like TCP.

 You will be provided with code that simulates an unreliable link between sender and receiver.
-This link has a very constrained buffer (only two packets can be 'in flight' at a time), and can have arbitrary delay and loss rates.
+This link has a very constrained buffer (only 'buffer' number of packets can be 'in flight' at a time, where 'buffer' is a configurable parameter of tester.py), and can have arbitrary delay and loss rates.
 Your job will be to create and implement a protocol over this connection that correctly transfers data, in a reasonable amount of time.